kencu/Build-Scripts/README.md

 ## Setup

-Once you clone the repo you need to perform a one-time setup.
-The setup installs updated CA certificates and build a modern Wget. `setup-cacerts.sh` installs a local copy of 10 certificates in `$HOME/.build-scripts/cacerts`.
+Once you clone the repo you should perform a one-time setup.
+The setup installs updated CA certificates and builds a modern Wget. `setup-cacerts.sh` installs a local copy of 10 certificates in `$HOME/.build-scripts/cacerts`.
 They are used to download source code packages for programs and libraries. `setup-wget.sh` installs a local copy of `wget` in `$HOME/.build-scripts/wget`.
 It is a reduced-functionality version of Wget built to download packages over HTTPS.

 ```
 $ ./setup-cacerts.sh